CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/04-serialization.md

 - Explain the tradeoffs in data serialization.
 - Use hexadecimal transformation of numbers.
 - Understand base64 encoding.
+- Download data in various formats using wget.
 keypoints:
 - ""
 ---